-Community paramedicine (CP), also known as mobile integrated health, is an innovative model of care that is being implemented throughout the United States.
-The California Emergency Medical Services Authority has sponsored a pilot project under which specially trained paramedics perform duties beyond their traditional roles of responding to 911 calls, transporting patients to emergency departments and performing inter-facility transfers.
-Healthforce Center has completed an evaluation of the first 16 months of the pilot project which was funded by the California Health Care Foundation.
-The evaluation found that community paramedics can collaborate successfully with physicians, nurses, behavioral health professionals, and social workers to fill gaps in the health and social services safety net.
+Community paramedicine, also known as mobile integrated health, is an innovative model of care that is being implemented throughout the United States.
+From 2014 to 2020, the California Emergency Medical Services Authority sponsored a Health Workforce Pilot Project under which specially trained paramedics perform duties beyond their traditional roles of responding to 911 calls, transporting patients to emergency departments and performing inter-facility transfers.

 - Short-term follow-up care after hospital discharge for people with chronic conditions

-- Case management services to frequent users of the emergency medical services (EMS) system
+- Case management services for frequent users of the emergency medical services system

 - Directly observed therapy for people with tuberculosis

-- Collaboration with hospice nurses to reduce unwanted transports of hospice patients to an ED
+- Collaboration with hospice nurses to reduce unwanted transports of hospice patients to an emergency department

-- Transportation for people with behavioral health needs to mental health crisis centers
+- Transportation for people with mental health needs to mental health crisis centers

 - Transportation for patients with low-acuity medical conditions to urgent care centers